seiteta/seiteta.github.io_old/_posts/2014-11-25-python-libraries.md

 *bokeh* is an interactive web visualization library.

 ##[mlxtend](https://github.com/rasbt/mlxtend)
-*mlxtend* is a library of extension and helper modules for Python's data analysis and machine learning libraries.
+*mlxtend* is a library of extension and helper modules for Python's data analysis and machine learning libraries, made by [Sebastian Raschka](https://twitter.com/rasbt).